 - 1 Bay Leaf

 - Pinch Salt

-- Add the sugar, herbs and salt and cook for another 10-15 minutes.
+- Add the crushed garlic and cook for another minute.

 - Add Passata and Tomato Puree and mix in.